Elmo Patrick Sonnier: Imprisonment

 While on death row at Louisiana State Prison, Elmo Sonnier was contacted by an outreach effort setting up communication with inmates on death row.
 Sister Helen Prejean, a Catholic nun, was assigned to him.
 After they started a correspondence, she began to visit him and became his spiritual adviser.
 He was the first of several death row inmates whom she counseled.
-Sr. Prejean subsequently became a nationally prominent anti-death penalty activist.
+Sister Prejean subsequently became a nationally prominent anti–death penalty activist.

 Sister Helen Prejean later said that the younger brother, Eddie Sonnier, was guilty of killing LeBlanc and Bourque.
 She claimed that Elmo was innocent but he felt guilt over his criminal past and for participating in the rape of not only Bourque, but other teenage girls at "lover's lane" who had come with their boyfriends.
 The two brothers had frequently posed as police officers and accosted such couples.
 They offered to let them go if the girl had sex with both brothers.
 Elmo told Prejean that he and his brother had pulled the same ruse the night they encountered LeBlanc and Bourque, but his brother lost control and killed the teens.